Reinforce Lifelong Interaction Value of User-Author Pairs for Large-Scale Recommendation Systems: Problem Formulation

-\section{PROBLEM FORMULATION}
+To address these challenges, we propose a novel \textbf{S}parse \textbf{C}ross-\textbf{R}equest \textbf{I}nteraction \textbf{M}arkov \textbf{D}ecision \textbf{P}rocess (SCRI-MDP) to formally model sparse, long-interval UA dynamics; an \textbf{A}djacent \textbf{S}tate \textbf{A}pproximation (ASA) method to construct practical RL training samples under storage constraints; and a \textbf{M}ulti-\textbf{T}ask \textbf{C}ritic \textbf{L}earning (MTCL) architecture \cite{liu2023multi} that captures the progressive nature of UA relationships (e.g., click → follow → gift), leveraging denser signals to bootstrap learning of sparse, high-value actions.
+Finally, to combat sample sparsity and label variance, we introduce a supervised learning task to stabilize training and accelerate convergence.

+In summary, the key contributions of this work are: \begin{itemize} \item We propose RLIV-UA, a novel reinforcement learning framework designed to optimize the lifelong interaction value of user-author pairs in large-scale recommendation systems. \item We introduce SCRI-MDP, a formalism for modeling sparse, cross-request UA interactions, along with ASA, a practical method for constructing RL training samples under industrial constraints. \item We design an MTCL architecture to model the hierarchical progression of UA relationships (e.g., from clicks to gifts), augmented by an auxiliary supervised learning task to ensure stable and efficient training. \item Extensive offline simulations and large-scale online A/B tests demonstrate that RLIV-UA significantly improves both user engagement and author benefits, leading to substantial gains in platform revenue. \end{itemize}

+\section{Problem Formulation}

 Existing RL methods in RS often model user behaviors as infinite request-level markov decision process (MDP) \cite{sutton2018reinforcement}.
 Specifically, the time interval between adjacent states $\Delta=1$ always holds.
 However, under the UA interaction space, the time interval between the same UA pair's adjacent interactions satisfies $\Delta \geq 1$.
 For a specific UA pair, the interactions are usually sparse due to the large scale of candidate recommended items.
+Therefore, we define a novel sparse cross-request interaction MDP to model the LIV of UA pairs: